Practitioner Marketing How to Measure Share of Voice for Practitioner Content Marketing

-CPR, Unique Visits, and Market Qualified Leads give us numbers that are easily conveyed to others.
+Click-through rate (CTR), unique visits, and Marketing Qualified Leads give us numbers that are easily conveyed to others.
 However, these metrics are not enough.
-A 100% commitment to them does not present the whole picture of the company.
-Consequently, this commitment doesn’t support healthy or active marketing efforts.
+Focusing on those metrics alone doesn’t support healthy or effective marketing efforts.
 The goal of practitioner content marketing is to extend and deepen customer lifetime value by creating a unique relationship.
-Visits don’t measure relationships.
+Quantifiable metrics don’t measure the quality of relationships.

-The two best metrics for practitioner marketing are share of voice measurement and engagement.
-Unlike definitions of share of voice in public relations and advertising, practitioner SOV measures the percentage of content that originates from references, or refers visitors to your product/content in any given relevant industry topic.
+The two best metrics for practitioner marketing are share of voice and share of conversation; i.e., engagement.
+Unlike definitions of share of voice in public relations and advertising, SOV in practitioner marketing measures the percentage of content that originates from references or refers visitors to your product/content given a relevant industry topic.
 It’s how much of a say you have in a specific conversation within your industry and among your customers.

-Because of the way digital content and digital advertising is evolving, the definition of share of voice has fundamentally changed.
-It depends on whether you are calculating marketing or advertising share of voice,.
-This means the definition is also dynamic.
-You have to constantly measure share of voice based on the “conversation” and time frame in a shifting environment.
+Because of the ways in which digital content and digital advertising are evolving, the definition of share of voice has changed.
+(For example, it depends on whether you are calculating your share of voice for marketing or advertising).
+This also means that the definition is dynamic.
+You have to constantly measure your share of voice based on the “conversation” and time frame in a shifting environment.

 Your goal is to increase your position in all the target terms.
 You’ll know you have done well according to the delta from one period to the next—usually monthly.

-To calculate SOV, isolate every instance when and where the term comes up in social media and content.
+To calculate SOV, isolate every instance of when and where the term comes up in social media and content.
 When it does, if you participated or were mentioned (good or bad), then you get a share.
-The number of shares you have—divided by the total number of instances of the conversation—is your share of voice measurement.
+The number of shares you have divided by the total number of instances of the conversation is your share of voice measurement.

-The problem: it’s impossible to get EVERY instance of the conversation—mostly because the venues where they appear do not allow you to do so, and the number moves.
+The problem: it’s impossible to collect EVERY instance of the conversation—mostly because the venues where they appear do not allow you to do so, and the number moves.
 Fortunately, the law of big numbers helps greatly.
-A reasonable sample size yields high accuracy, as long as the sample size is diverse enough.
+A reasonable sample size will yield highly accurate results, as long as the sample size is suitably diverse.